Changepoint detection for dependent Gaussian sequences: Introduction

-A commonly used technique in changepoint detection is that of {\it Cumulative Sum} ({\sc cusum}) \cite{PAGE}.
-With $X_i$ ($i=1,\ldots,n$) denoting the observations, and $h(\cdot)$ a specific function, the test statistic is based on the sequence of cumulative sums $\sum_{i=1}^k h(X_i)$: if the position of the resulting random walk, relative to the minimum achieved so far, exceeds some predefined threshold, then an alarm is issued.
-For the specific situation of the $X_i$\,s being independent, the conceivable fact is proven that (under an appropriate scaling) a functional central limit theorem ({\sc clt}) holds, meaning that the cumulative random walk process converges to a Brownian motion; this result enables us to assess the test's type I error (i.e., false alarms) performance \cite{SIEG}.
-Apart from the {\sc clt} regime, explicit results for the type I error have been derived under a large deviations scaling as well, see e.g.\ \cite{DESH} and \cite[Ch.
-VI.E]{BUCK}.
+Previous results on how to select the threshold usually restrict the data points to be independent.
+For example, under this assumption the conceivable fact is proven that (under an appropriate scaling) a functional central limit theorem ({\sc clt}) holds, meaning that the cumulative random walk process converges to a Brownian motion.
+This result enables us to assess the test's false alarm probability \cite{SIEG}.
+Apart from the {\sc clt} regime, asymptotic expressions for the false alarm probability have been derived under a large deviations scaling as well, see e.g.\ \cite[Ch.
+VI.E]{BUCK} and \cite{DESH}.
+Because these asymptotic expressions are available in closed form, choosing the threshold based on these results is relatively easy, yet ensures that the false alarm probability is limited.

-The analysis complicates significantly, however, if the $X_i$\,s do {\it not} correspond to independent observations.
-This situation is highly relevant, as in many practical situations the observations constituting the data sequence cannot be assumed independent.
-In the networking context, we refer to e.g.\ the nice (unpublished) overview \cite{WIL} for an extensive treatment of traffic characteristics in communication networks; notably, it has been found that there are non negligible correlations over broad ranges of timescales.